South Korea will consider supplying arms to Ukraine after Russia and North Korea sign strategic pact

 “Seoul had already signed onto sanctions against Russia for its invasion of Ukraine, souring its relations with Moscow.
 Now with any ambiguity of Russia’s partnership with North Korea removed, how will Seoul respond?” she said.
 “Is there a point where it decides to cut or suspend diplomatic ties with Russia or expel its ambassador?
 And have we reached it?”

-The Koreas also have engaged in Cold War-style psychological warfare that involved North Korea dropping tons of trash on the South with balloons, and the South broadcasting anti-North Korean propaganda with its loudspeakers.
+The Koreas also have engaged in Cold War-style psychological warfare that involved North Korea dropping tons of trash on South Korea with balloons, and Seoul broadcasting anti-North Korean propaganda with its loudspeakers.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.